Christmas creep: Australia

+Australian department store Myer introduces Christmas in phases, stocking Christmas trim in mid-October, welcoming Santa in early November, and a displaying a fully-decorated store by mid-December.
+Retailers such as David Jones have extended Black Friday in hopes of capturing more of Australian's discretionary spending.
+Analysts in 2024 noted that Australians were buying earlier, possibly due to looking for bargains, more careful budget management, or the memory of previous-year's supply chain issues.

 Broadcasting

 Christmas creep has also been cited as a phenomenon in radio broadcasting.
 Prior to the early 21st century, radio stations commonly began adding some Christmas songs to their regular playlists in early December and then playing an all-Christmas playlist on December 24 and 25.
-In 2000 some stations began playing an exclusively Christmas format for the entire month of December, a practice that became more widespread in 2001.
-In subsequent years, such stations have commonly shifted to an all-Christmas playlist after Thanksgiving, or even several weeks earlier.
-A handful of American radio stations have, since 2006, earned a reputation for regularly switching to Christmas music on November 1, the day after Halloween; as of 2011, this has not become the norm for most of North America (mid-November is the typical start time for Christmas music on most radio stations in both the United States and Canada), and it is still extremely rare to hear stations (other than those pulling a stunt between changing formats) change to Christmas music after October.
-Earlier flips to Christmas music were noted in 2020 (the first station that year flipped in late September), as broadcasters sought to alleviate some of the stress brought by the COVID-19 pandemic.
-A sudden reversal of this trend occurred as the pandemic waned in 2022, as no station would adopt the all-Christmas format until October 28—and that station, the lone station to flip before November 1, had largely gone unnoticed until October 30; the trade Web site Radio Insight, which tracks the first-in-the-nation Christmas flips, erroneously stated that "it appears we will make it to Halloween without a radio station already having started playing Christmas music."
+The all-Christmas format, which began mostly as a regional phenomenon in Phoenix, Arizona in the 1990s, was launched in test markets in 2000 and rolled out nationwide in 2001.
+Such stations commonly shifted to an all-Christmas playlist after Thanksgiving; within a few years, select all-Christmas stations had been adopting the format as early as October.

 Some of the channels on the cable radio service Music Choice begin playing Christmas music continually from the end of Halloween up until the first week of January (in light of the consequences of the Internet age, the network maintains an exclusive Christmas music channel through some providers and their TV Everywhere platform year-round).
 Likewise, the U.S. cable channel Hallmark Channel usually begins its "Countdown to Christmas" programming event (a continuous marathon of original Christmas movies) on November 1.
 In 2010, ABC Family began to air some holiday-related programming in mid-November under the banner "Countdown to 25 Days of Christmas"; as a prelude to its main "25 Days of Christmas" event.
-The network, renamed Freeform, renamed the programming block "Kickoff to Christmas" in 2018, expanding it so that it encompasses the entire month of November.
-(Freeform cannot move the block into October because its existing Halloween block, "31 Nights of Halloween", occupies the entirety of that month, itself having expanded from its original 13 days.)
+The network, renamed Freeform, renamed the programming block "Kickoff to Christmas" in 2018, expanding it so that it encompasses the entire month of November (Freeform cannot move the block into October because its existing "31 Nights of Halloween" event, which had itself expanded from its original 13 days).
+Freeform dropped the Kickoff to Christmas in 2023 in favor of a "30 Nights of Disney" event.